DreamLoom-AI/prompt-ez/README.md

 - Enhanced structure and context for the AI model
 - Improved model understanding and response quality

-While designed with Anthropic's Claude in mind, this structured approach to prompt engineering can be beneficial when working with other LLMs and AI models as well.
+While recommended by Anthropic for Claude, this structured approach to prompt engineering can be extremely beneficial when working with other LLMs and AI models as well, helping the models understand and respond better to your prompts, making them more accurate and useful.

 ## Installation